Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Results and Discussion

 \subsection{Magnetic Energy Spectrogram}

 The spectrogram analysis of magnetic field magnitude from multiple spacecraft at the Lagrangian point 1 revealed key characteristics of turbulence.
 Figure~\ref{fig:powerspectrum} demonstrates that different ICME substructures exhibit unique spectral signatures as the system passes through the observatories in sequence.
 The background solar wind shows fluctuating power concentrated at lower frequencies, suggesting fluid-scale (MHD) turbulence (Figure~\ref{fig:powerspectrum}).
 It is noted that the magnetic power spectrum for all spacecraft has been computed from resampled magnetic field data with a 10s cadence, which constrains the maximum frequency to 0.05 Hz.
 The ICME sheath is the compressed solar wind resulting from the supersonic flow of the ejected CME.
 Due to the continuous presence of drivers (e.g., shock compression, discontinuities, and current sheets), the sheath region is highly turbulent.
 The fluctuation power is highest and distributed across a broad frequency range, indicating intense turbulent activity driven by shock compression and plasma irregularities.
 This was marked by sharp spikes in power at the shock front and sustained enhanced power throughout the sheath.
-However, the magnetic cloud exhibits a marked reduction in power and a narrower frequency range, reflecting its more coherent, organized magnetic structure and suppressed turbulence.
-Moreover, we occasionally observe an increase in the power spectrum across a broad frequency range within the magnetic cloud, one of which (on October 11, 06:00 UT) we discuss separately in this article.
-The remaining two intense bands of high turbulence power at the sheath-MC boundary (00 UT, october 11) and the tail-end of marked MC (10:00 UT, october 11) are possibly owing to the sheath-MC boundary interaction, where we observe a sharp jump in IMF $B_z$ (figure~\ref{fig:Wind summary}panel b) towards negative and tail compression (on 11th October at 10:00 UT) by reverse shock respectively.
-Power spectrum analysis provides broad information to identify turbulent regions in space plasma, but it limits understanding of the specific cascading stages involved.
+However, the magnetic cloud exhibits reduced power and a narrower frequency range, reflecting its more coherent, organized magnetic structure and suppressed turbulence.
+Moreover, we occasionally observe an increase in the power spectrum across a broad frequency range within the magnetic cloud, one of which we discuss separately in section~\ref{sec:results} (on October 11, 06:00 UT).
+The remaining two intense bands of high turbulence power at the sheath-MC boundary (00 UT, october 11) and the tail-end of marked MC (10:00 UT, october 11) are possibly owing to the sheath-MC boundary interaction, where we observe a sharp negative jump in IMF $B_z$, $B_y$ and (figure~\ref{fig:Wind summary}b) and tail compression (on 11th October at 10:00 UT).
+Power spectrum analysis provides broad information for identifying turbulent regions in space plasma, but it limits understanding of the specific stages of cascading involved.